SeriousOldMan/Simulator-Controller/Docs/Overview.md

   - [Team Server](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server)

     If you are participating in multiplayer team-based endurance races, you use the *Team Server* to share the car state and the knowledge ot the Virtual Race Assistants between all participating drivers.
-It is also necessary for using the "Race Center" in a team race.
+It is also necessary for using the "Team Center" in a team race.

   - [Development Guide](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts)